 Measuring Noise in the Permanent Income Hypothesis

-Based on a number of 'deviation measures', Kim (1996) finds that postwar US consumption deviates from the Permanent Income Hypothesis (PIH) by only around 4 percent.
+Based on a number of 'deviation measures', Kim (1996) finds that postwar US consumption deviates from the Permanent Income Hypothesis (PIH)by only around 4 percent.
 In the present paper we investigate in more detail the extent to which the PIH provides a good approximation to US consumption data.
 We point out some unappealing features in the methods suggested by Kim, and we propose a method that does not have these drawbacks.
 In particular, we argue that due to the non-stationarity that characterizes consumption and income, deviation measures should be expressed in terms of saving rather than consumption.
-By applying our proposed method we find that in general US saving deviates from PIH saving by substantially more than 4 percent.
-We also document that the behavior of US consumption in the 1990s has turned saving into a non-stationary process, which is strongly at odds with the PIH.
+By applying our proposed method we find that, although it is possible to come up with a particular version of the PIH that leads to small deviations, in general US saving deviates from PIH saving by substantially more than 4 percent.

 Suggested Citation: Suggested Citation